ueno/base-drafts/draft-ietf-quic-recovery.md

 When a PTO timer expires, a sender MUST send at least one ack-eliciting packet as a probe, unless there is no data available to send.
 An endpoint MAY send up to two full-sized datagrams containing ack-eliciting packets, to avoid an expensive consecutive PTO expiration due to a single lost datagram.
+When only sending a single packet on PTO, senders can skip a packet number to elicit a faster acknowledgement.

 It is possible that the sender has no new or previously-sent data to send.
 As an example, consider the following sequence of events: new application data is